andykee/lentil/docs/user/fundamentals/wavefront_error.rst

 -------------
 Each of Lentil's Zernike functions accepts a ``normalize`` parameter.
 If ``normalize`` is False (the default), the raw Zernike mode is returned.
-Each mode will approximately span [-1 1] although this shouldn't be relied upon because of the discrete sampling of the result.
-If ``normalize`` is true, the Zernike mode will be normalized so that its standard deviation equals 1.
+Each mode will approximately span the range [-1 1] although this shouldn't be relied upon because of the discrete sampling of the result.
+If ``normalize`` is true, the Zernike mode will be normalized so that its RMS equals 1.

 Normalization becomes important when trying to achieve a specific error magnitude, whether it be in terms of RMS or peak to valley.
 To acihieve a specific error in terms